cortesi/modd/README.md

 ### prep

-Within each block, all prep commands are run in order of occurance before any daemons are restarted.
+All prep commands in a block are run in order before any daemons are restarted.
 If any prep command exits with an error, execution stops.

 Prep commands can include a special marker **|MODD|**, which is replaced with a shell-escaped list of files that have changed or been added since the last run.
-When modd is first run, and the prep command is not being triggered by a change, the marker is replaced by all matching files on disk.
+When modd is first run, the list of files includes all matching files on disk.
 So, given a config file like this, modd will run eslint on all .js files when started, and then after that only run eslint on files if they change:

 ```
 **/*.js {